Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Historical background

 This ``elastic" program is already highly developed in the field of thermal diffuse scattering (TDS) from crystals.
 In one version of TDS, collimated electron pulses are sent through crystals; both Bragg and diffuse scattering result.
 The diffuse scattering increases with temperature, and changes with time if vibrational population evolution is occurring.
 The frozen lattice (adiabatic) approximation, i.e., supposing the lattice to be fixed at typical configurations as the electrons pass through, works extremely well at explaining the diffuse scattering and better, quantitatively exploiting it for the inverse scattering problem, yielding the geometry of lattice vibrational modes and vibrational energy evolution~\cite{bosakbetween, siwick}.

 Nevertheless, the explicit utilization of the coherent state representation for lattice motion is uncommon in the literature.
-A notable exception is the 1972 paper by Noolandi and Kranendonk (see Refs.~\cite{noolandi_use_1972,van_kranendonk}), ``The use of coherent states in the theory of quantum crystals."
+A notable exception is the 1972 paper by Noolandi and Kranendonk (see Refs.~\cite{noolandi_use_1972,van_kranendonk}).
 In their work, the aim was mainly to understand solid hydrogen, but the paper has been largely ignored.
 It is difficult to find other examples taking a conceptual step towards this direction, except some of our own related works~\cite{hellerkim,Heller2021,mohanty_lazy_2019}.